-The rifle has been under development since 2010, according to Janes.com, and was designed in conjunction with the Israel Defense Forces.
+The rifle has been under development since 2010, and it was designed in conjunction with the Israel Defense Forces.
 It was introduced to the public at Eurosatory 2014 Exhibition in Paris.
 And it comes with a number of features that make it not only accurate, but also practical.

 On the practical side of things, the rifle is compact and lightweight.
 The firearm is chambered in .338 Lapua Magnum and boasts an aluminum alloy chassis, featuring an adjustable, folding stock.
 These features have the rifle tipping the scales at 15.2 pounds unloaded and 40.5-inch to 50-inch overall length.

 Concerning accuracy, IWI picked one of the most popular calibers for long-distance work.
 The .338 Lapua has seen plenty of action in Afghanistan, setting a number of sniper records along the way.

 IWI has outfitted the rifle with a heavily-fluted 31-inch free-floating barrel with a 10:1 twist rate, a combination the company said will yield sub MOA accuracy out of the box.
 The barrel is designed to be quickly switched out, has a built-in muzzle break and has the option of being threaded to fit a suppressor.

 The DAN .338 has a lot of tactical appeal, away from the ability to deliver rounds on target again and again.